chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 ```

+Feel free to explore other regions within the data.

 ## The frequency of variants

 How much variation is there?
 Here are a few ways to look at it.